SillyTavern/SillyTavern-Docs/extensions/Stable-Diffusion.md

 Example: `female, green eyes, brown hair, pink shirt`.

+You can also specify a negative prompt prefix for any unwanted content.
+It will be combined with the general negative prompt.

 Limitations:
 1. Works only in 1-to-1 chats.
 Will not be used in groups.
 2. Won't be used for backgrounds and free mode generations.

+If you want to share the prefixes with others, tick the "Shareable" checkbox.
+This will save them with the character data, rather than your local settings.

 **Pro tip:** If supported by the generation source, you can also use LoRAs/embeddings here, for example: `<lora:DonaldDuck:1>`.